 - Cabbage & Cauliflower—late July through first frost

-- Tomatoes—early August through early November (u-pick and pre-picked)
+- Tomatoes—early August through early November (pick-your-own and pre-picked)

 - Cantaloupe—mid-August through late September

 - Winter Squash—early September into December

-- Pumpkins & Gourds—mid-September into December (u-pick and pre-picked)
+- Pumpkins & Gourds—mid-September into December (pick-your-own and pre-picked)

 - Fall Decorations (Corn Stalks, Indian Corn, Broom Corn, Straw Bales, etc.—early September into December

 Unlike supermarket produce which probably has been picked prematurely and then transported for days, ours is picked at its prime and available to you that same day.
 The freshest fruits and vegetables are the tastiest and most nutritious.
 That’s what farmers markets are all about!

 Stade’s Farm Market Cookbook

 While you’re purchasing your fresh produce, why not pick up a copy of our cookbook?
 The recipes were collected and put together by our market manager, Gayle Stade, using our farm-fresh vegetables.
 The cookbook is available in our Farm Market for $6.